Ecosystem crashes, database doesn’t work, not usable in alpha launch

 What is going to happen if the risk occurs?
-Describe the impact the risk will have on your project, again, keeping in mind that it could be good or bad.
-For example, you miss an important milestone and you fall behind on the project schedule, which means you’re going to run over-budget.
+Describe the impact the risk will have on your project.
+Again, keep in mind that the risk could be either positive or negative.
+For example, if you miss an important milestone and you fall behind on the project schedule, the negative risk is that you will run over-budget.

 5. Risk probability

 How likely is it that the identified risk is going to occur?
-Some risks are pretty common, like people leaving your company, others aren’t that likely to happen, like an earthquake in New York City.
-But, by including the probability, you understand whether it’s something you should be concerned about or simply aware of.
+Some risks are pretty common, like people leaving your company, while others aren’t as likely to happen, such as an earthquake hitting New York City.
+By including the risk probability, you can better understand whether this risk is something you should be concerned about or simply aware of.

 6. Risk consequence

-Similar to project impact, consequence helps you better understand what’s going to happen should you run into the risk.
-Again, these consequences are probably going to be bad, but they could also be positive.
+Similar to project impact, risk consequence helps you better understand what’s going to happen should you run into the risk.
+Again, these consequences could be either positive or negative.